-Composition On 30 August 2017, the Audit Committee comprises: Chairman: Mr Wolfgang Colberg (Independent Director) Members: Mr Gilles Samyn (Independent Director) Ms Kory Sorenson (Independent Director) The three Directors who are members of the Audit Committee are Independent Directors (100%), it being noted th the AFEP-MEDEF Code recommends an independence rate of 67%.
-The members of the Audit Committee we specifically chosen for their expertise in accounting and finance, based on their academic and professional experience.
-The Internal Regulations of the Audit Committee were reviewed and adopted at the Board of Directors' meeting 8 February 2017.
+Mr Gilles Samyn (Independent Director)

+Ms Kory Sorenson (Independent Director)

+The three Directors who are members of the Audit Committee are Independent Directors (100%), it being noted that the AFEP-MEDEF Code recommends an independence rate of 67%.
+The members of the Audit Committee were specifically chosen for their expertise in accounting and finance, based on their academic and professional experience.

+The Internal Regulations of the Audit Committee were reviewed and adopted at the Board of Directors' meeting of 8 February 2017.

 During the 2016/17 financial year, the Audit Committee met 4 times, with an attendance rate of 100%.

-Main roles The main roles of this Committee are the following: reviewing the Group's draft annual and half-year Parent Company and consolidated financial statements befo they are submitted to the Board of Directors; ensuring the appropriateness and consistency of the accounting methods and principles in force, preventing ar breach of these rules and ensuring the quality of the information supplied to shareholders; making recommendations, if necessary, to ensure the integrity of the financial reporting process; ensuring the appropriate accounting treatment of complex or unusual transactions at Group level; examining the scope of consolidation and, where appropriate, the reasons why some companies may not be include assessing the Group's internal control systems and reviewing internal audit plans and actions; examining the material risks and off-balance sheet commitments and assessing how these are managed by th Company; examining any matter of a financial or accounting nature submitted by the Board of Directors; giving the Board of Directors its opinion or recommendation on the renewal or appointment of the Statutory Auditor the quality of their work in relation to the statutory audit of the Company and consolidated financial statemer and the amounts of their fees, while ensuring compliance with the rules that guarantee the Statutory Auditor independence and objectivity (in particular by the approval of non-audit missions); reviewing conclusions and action plans resulting from the controls carried out by the Haut Conseil du Commissari aux Comptes; supervising the procedure for selecting Statutory Auditors.
+The main roles of this Committee are the following:

+- reviewing the Group's draft annual and half-year Parent Company and consolidated financial statements before they are submitted to the Board of Directors; - ensuring the appropriateness and consistency of the accounting methods and principles in force, preventing any breach of these rules and ensuring the quality of the information supplied to shareholders; - making recommendations, if necessary, to ensure the integrity of the financial reporting process; - ensuring the appropriate accounting treatment of complex or unusual transactions at Group level; - examining the scope of consolidation and, where appropriate, the reasons why some companies may not be included; - assessing the Group's internal control systems and reviewing internal audit plans and actions; - examining the material risks and off-balance sheet commitments and assessing how these are managed by the Company; - examining any matter of a financial or accounting nature submitted by the Board of Directors; - giving the Board of Directors its opinion or recommendation on the renewal or appointment of the Statutory Auditors, the quality of their work in relation to the statutory audit of the Company and consolidated financial statements and the amounts of their fees, while ensuring compliance with the rules that guarantee the Statutory Auditors' independence and objectivity (in particular by the approval of non-audit missions); - reviewing conclusions and action plans resulting from the controls carried out by the Haut Conseil du Commissariat aux Comptes; - supervising the procedure for selecting Statutory Auditors.